stiggy87/spack-stack/configs/sites/tier2/aws-ubuntu2404/README.md

 spack config add "packages:mpi:buildable:False" spack config add "packages:all:providers:mpi:[intel-oneapi-mpi@2021.10.0]" spack config add "packages:all:compiler:[intel@2021.10.0, gcc@12.3.10]"

-# Edit envs/unified-intel/spack.yaml.
-# 1) Find this line:
-#      compilers: ['%aocc', '%apple-clang', '%gcc', '%intel']
-# 2) Delete all compilers except for your target compiler.
-In the case of intel
-#    the line should look like this:
-#      compilers: ['%intel']

 # edit envs/unified-env/site/compilers.yaml and replace the following line in the **Intel** compiler section:
 #     environment: {}